Happiness at work: Work–life balance

 Work–life balance is a state of equilibrium, characterised by a high level of satisfaction, functionality, and effectiveness while successfully performing several tasks simultaneously.
 The non-work activity is not limited to family life only but also to various occupations and activities of which one's life is composed.
 Scholars and popular press articles have started promoting the importance of maintaining a work–life balance beginning in the early 1970s and have been increasing ever since.
 Studies suggest that there is a clear connection between the increase in work related stress to the constant advancements in digital and telecommunications technology.
 The existence of cell phones and other internet based devices enables access to work related issues in non- working periods, thus, adding more hours and work load.
 A decrease in the time allocated to non- work related activities and working nonstandard shifts has been proven to have significant negative effects on family and personal life.
 The immediate effect is a decrease in general well- being as the individual is unable to properly allocate the appropriate amount of time necessary to maintain a balance between the two spheres.
 Therefore, extensive research has been done on properly managing time as a main strategy of managing stress.
 It is estimated by the American Psychological Association that the national cost of stress for the US economy is approximately US$500 billion annually.

+Research recommends there are five stressors related to the workplace (perceived job intensity, limited workspace, technostress, work interdependence, and professional isolation) and three stressors unrelated to the workplace (intensity of housework, care work, and emotional demands).